nmize1/Barter/README.md

  Category should be Armor, Simple, Martial, Foci, Regular Items, Packs, Tools, Gaming & Instruments, and Mounts & Vehicles.
  This categories can be changed, but you'll also have to edit their references in Barter.py file to do so.

+ # Settings

+ storesettings.txt contains some info about the stock and price of the magic items.
+ Aside from the first line, each line follows this formatting: rarity num_of_this_rarity_to_stock base_price_of_this_rarity

+ The base price is later modified by a random multiplier.
+This currently can't be configured.

  # Commands